jlangr/ccode2/continuous-design.md

 ### Objections to Clarity

-Seasoned programmers have gathered numerous idioms across their years of development experience.
-One might argue that the following examples are immediately digestible by a good developer:
+Seasoned programmers are able to immediately digest short code phrases.
+An experienced JavaScript developer can quickly comprehend the following couple of examples:

 ```
 words.map(word => `"${word}"`).join(',')